temporalio/documentation/docs/go/error-handling.md

 If the Activity returns an error as `errors.New()` or `fmt.Errorf()`, that error will be converted to `*temporal.ApplicationError`.

-If the Activity returns an error as `temporal.NewNonRetryableApplicationError("error message", details)`, that error will be returned as `*temporal.ApplicationError`.
+If the Activity returns an error as `temporal.NewNonRetryableApplicationError("error message", details)`, that error is returned as `*temporal.ApplicationError`.

 There are other types of errors such as `*temporal.TimeoutError`, `*temporal.CanceledError` and `*temporal.PanicError`.